RingoDev/BeginnerBoost/notes/README.md

 I started reading [The Linux Commandline](http://linuxcommand.org/tlcl.php) by William Shotts.
 It has so many important commands summarized, which everybody working with linux systems has to know.

+I also started a new WarGame at OTW called [Natas](https://overthewire.org/wargames/natas/) which is centered around a website and following different clues to get to the next level.

 ### Day 17